 After their “baptism,” they didn’t look much better, but at least they were cleaned up.
 I wondered if they might still clog the money counter, so I decided to roll them as I have previously done.

 First, I sorted out quarters, dimes, and nickels.
 Then I began the task of counting the coins by tens and stacking them to roll.
 As I sorted, I soon noticed some real differences among the coins.
 There were a few dimes and nickels so darkened that I had overlooked them in my first sort.
 They reminded me of the Bible warning to beware of wolves in sheep’s clothing.
 Those dimes and nickels were hiding in the pennies like wolves among sheep.

 Among the coins, I found many wheat pennies.
 I also discovered one Canadian penny, a casino gambling coin, one shiny penny with a shield on the reverse, and one with Lincoln seated on a log that I had never seen before.
 I wondered if these were a specially minted coin or a fake copy – but why would someone fake such a small coin as a penny?
-I searched online to discover they were genuine, only minted for a short time.
+An online search led me to discover they were genuine, only minted for a short time.

-I continued to sort, adding dimes to one container, nickels to another, and laying aside the wheat pennies.
+Sorting the coins, I added dimes to one container, nickels to another, and laid aside the wheat pennies.
 After I finished counting and stacking the pennies, I rolled them into papers, 50 per roll.

 As I worked, I contemplated the pennies and how like Christians they were.
 After baptism, we do not look much different than before.
 We are still human just as those pennies were still only pennies.

 The discolored dimes and nickels reminded me of non-Christians, wolves among the sheep.
 As I rolled the coins into the wrappers with the wheat pennies in separate rolls, I could not tell the wheat pennies apart from the others so I wrote on the outside of the wrappers containing the wheat pennies.
 Only God can read what is inside the wrapper to tell the wheat from the rest.